 Mildred’s first “date” with the suave Monte doesn’t end with the swim…

 The house has its own bar in the lower level.
 Here Wally makes Mildred a drink, not knowing the real reason why she brought him there:

 Jack Carson, who played Fay, would disappear from Hollywood for weeks at a time to secretly perform as a clown in the circus.
 Audiences never knew it was him, and he enjoyed the anonymity.
 “They loved me and my routines,” he said.

 Here’s a shot of the bar from the other side of the room, the night Mildred walks in and catches her daughter in her husband Monte’s arms:

 Veda confronts Monte after he tells her he has no intentions of marrying “a spoiled little brat like you.”

 Veda responds by shooting him, repeatedly.
 With his dying breath, he gasps, “Mildred!”

-Are you watching the new miniseries on HBO?
+Are you watching the remake?
 How do you think it compares to the original?

 Visit my Movie Houses page to see more, including…